I’m Allergic to Everything! | OlsonND.com

 • Sweeteners: honey, fructose, dextrose, maple syrup, white sugar, maltose.

-Foods that may be allowed include:
+Foods that are allowed include:

 • Grains: You can choose any of these grains: rice, quinoa, millet, amaranth, foods such as rice cakes or crackers made from these grains are okay.